mozilla/extension-workshop/documentation/publish/add-on-policies.md

 - Makes unexpected changes to the browser or web content
 - Includes features or functionality not related to the add-on’s core function(s)

+Then the “unexpected” feature(s) must adhere to all of the following requirements:

+- The add-on description must clearly state what changes the add-on makes.
+- All changes must be “opt-in”, meaning the user has to take non-default action to enact the change.
+Changes that prompt users via the permissions system don’t require an additional opt-in.
+- The opt-in interface must clearly state the name of the add-on requesting the change.

 {% endcapture %}
 {% include modules/column-w-toc.html
   id="no-surprises"